Animaniacs: The Great Edgar Hunt: Reception

-The game received mixed-to-positive reviews upon release.
+The game received "mixed or average" reviews, upon release, according to review aggregator Metacritic.
 GameSpot gave it 7.1 out of 10, stating that "The Great Edgar Hunt is a good, if not very original, platformer in its own right, offering up some funny writing and interesting environments to explore".
 According to GamingNexus, the game is "recommended to loyal fans of the series.
 It doesn’t bring anything fresh to the gaming table, but offers a substantial adventure that should take at least six hours to complete.
 The quality is uncommon for a licensed title and the show’s charm is intact for the most part.
 For adventure fans I suggest something meatier like Zelda; Edgar Hunt will be nothing but a passing amusement to the hardcore audience".